NetSec Platform: Building Blocks

 Design goal: troubleshooting steps and owners should be easy to identify and form a standard process.

 Policy engine: policies should only grant the least amount of privilege required.
-This is known as Zero Trust - more on that in the next post.
-Your platform needs a policy model that supports a global baseline (minimum standards), application-specific policies, risk-based and dynamic policy decisions, and exceptions that are controlled, time-bound, and reviewable.
+This is part of Zero Trust - more on that in the next post.
+The platform needs a policy model that supports a global baseline (minimum standards), application-specific policies, risk-based and dynamic policy decisions, and exceptions that are controlled, time-bound, and reviewable.
 That last one might sound counter intuitive, but it's important to plan for the worst.

 Design goal: a policy framework should apply the principle of least privilege and keep its structure after 12 months of change.